azimuddin2/ecommerce-mern-stack-server/README.md

 2. POST /api/users/activate -> activate the user account (D)
     - get the jwt from request
-    - check existance of jwt
+    - check existing of jwt
     - verify the jwt & decode the data
     - create & save the new user